 Tiarra LaPierre graduated from the University of Maine at Farmington with a Bachelor of Arts in English and a minor in Environmental Science.
 After graduating she worked with local non-profits Avesta Housing and Learning Works, as an Americorps VISTA.
 She joined the UNE School of Social Work in June of 2016.
 She enjoys hiking, biking, running, and reading.
 Read More

-Dr. Law-Ham graduated in 1983 with a BS in Nursing from the University of Southern Maine and in1990 from the University of Lowell-Massachusetts with a MS in Nursing - Family NP.
-She has worked in many different settings as an RN including inpatient medical-surgical and maternal-child health units.
-As an FNP , Dr. Law-Ham worked in a private OBGYN practice, Community Health Center setting, OB Residency clinic, and an Urgent care/primaruy care office (to name a few).
-Dr. Law-Ham became a nurse educator in...
+Dr. Law-Ham graduated in 1983 with a BS in Nursing from the University of Southern Maine and in 1990 from the University of Lowell-Massachusetts with a MS in Nursing - Family NP.
+She has worked in many different settings as an RN including, inpatient medical-surgical and maternal-child health units.
+As a family nurse practitioner, Dr. Law-Ham worked in a private OBGYN practice, Community Health Center setting, OB Residency clinic, and an urgent care/primary care office (to name a few).
+Dr. Law-Ham became a nurse...
 Read More

 Michael Lawrence is the Manager of the Motion Analysis Laboratory (MAL) at the University of New England's Biomechanics Laboratory and supports all faculty research in the MAL.
 Mike also mentors both graduate and under graduate students in the MAL.

 His personal research interests include the mechanics of various strength training exercises, strength and conditioning, and the neuromuscular control of movement.

 Outside of UNE, he is a competitive powerlifter and holds an Professional total in the 275lb weight class.
 His best...
 Read More

 Lower Extremity Biomechanics